FOD Prevention In Aviation: Getting Started

 Although it is impossible to measure accidents that did not happen because of a FOD Prevention Plan, measures such as a “FOD Survey” and pilot reports of FOD can be used to assess the effectiveness of the Prevention Program.

 Record keeping can be incorporated in the normal airport “Log” or in a diary of events.
 The easiest way to track events is to create an event category for FOD incidents in the airport database.
-Reports can then be prepared to compare year over year effects of the FOD Prevention efforts.
+Reports can then be prepared to compare year over year effects of the FOD Prevention in aviation efforts.